n8henrie/cookiecutter-pypackage/{{cookiecutter.repo_name}}/.github/CONTRIBUTING.md

     To get flake8 and tox, just pip install them into your virtualenv.

 1. Commit your changes and push your branch to GitHub:

         $ git add .
         $ git commit -m "Your detailed description of your changes."
         $ git push origin name-of-your-bugfix-or-feature

 1. Submit a pull request through the GitHub website.

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines:

+1. If the change is not *extremely* trivial, please start an issue for discussion **before** you do any work.
 1. The pull request should include tests if I am using tests in the repo.
 1. If the pull request adds functionality, the docs should be updated.
    Put your new functionality into a function with a docstring, and add the feature to the list in README.md
-1. The pull request should work for Python 3.4 and 3.5.
+1. The pull request should generally work for the most recent version of Python3.
 If I have included a `.travis.yml` file in the repo, check
    <https://travis-ci.org/n8henrie/fauxmo/pull_requests> and make sure that
    the tests pass for all supported Python versions.

 ## Tips